macloo/flask-exercise/README.md

 ### The detail page template

-The `detail()` function passes information to the *president.html* file in the *templates folder*.
-Open it, and you'll see that it uses the same *base.html* template used by our other page.
+The new `detail()` function passes information to the *president.html* template file in the *templates folder*.
+Open that file, and you'll see that it uses the same *base.html* template used by our other template, *index.html*.

 Note that both routes fill in the TITLE element in the HEAD in the same manner, and that this is in the *base.html* template.

 There are 15 columns in the CSV file, so we have 15 details about each president.
-You can use these details in any format you like &mdash; a paragraph, a list, etc. Refer to the CSV for the exact **key** text to use in the template.
-The image and the Wikipedia link have already been coded into the template, along with an H1 element.
+You can use these details in any format you like &mdash; a paragraph, a list, etc. Refer to the CSV for the EXACT **key** text to use in the template. **The image and the Wikipedia link have already been coded into the template, along with an H1 element.**

-You may save *president.py* and run it before editing *president.html* &mdash; it will work without the additional details.
+**ACTION 12:** You may save *president.py* and RELOAD IT now, before editing *president.html* &mdash; the *president.html* template will work even without the additional details.

 ## Relationships between routes, and templates, and links

-We must be fussy about the paths we write into Flask template files, or the URLs will not work.
+We must be fussy and *precise* about the **paths** we write into Flask template files, or the URLs will not work.
 Here is a list of every URL or path in this exercise:

 * To the CSS file: `href="{{ url_for('static', filename='css/main.css') }}"` (in *base.html*)
-* To each detail page: `href="/president/{{ pair[0] }}"` (in *index.html*)
+* To each detail page: `href="{{ url_for( 'detail', num=pair[0] ) }}"` (in *index.html*)
 * To the directory page: `href="{{ url_for('index') }}"` (in *president.html*)
 * To the image file for a given president: `src="{{ url_for('static', filename='images/'+pres['Image']) }}"` (in *president.html*)
 * To the Wikipedia page for a given president: `href="{{ pres['Wikipedia-entry'] }}"` (in *president.html*)

-**This list reveals one remaining problem we have not solved:** The links in *index.html* are going to break on a live server if we do not use the Flask/Jinja2 function `url_for()` &mdash; this is necessary for ALL links that lead anywhere **inside** the Flask app.
-Only the Wikipedia link is exempt, as it leads to an external site.
+**This list reveals one remaining problem we have not solved:** The links in *index.html* are going to **break** on a live server if we do not use the Flask/Jinja2 function `url_for()` &mdash; this is necessary for ALL links that lead anywhere **inside** the Flask app.
+ONLY the Wikipedia link is exempt, as it leads to an *external* site.

 Open the *index.html* template file and change this: